import warnings

 name : `str`

-Name for the Observer.
-Observer is uniquely defined (name must be
+Name for the spacecraft observer.
+Spacecraft is uniquely defined and

-The ephemeris used to locate the observer on space.
+The ephemeris used to locate the observer in space.

-It can be "horizons" to use horizons or a list of kernels
+It can be ``'horizons'`` to use JPL Horizons or a list of SPICE kernels.

 """